2015 Edition of the Twin Cities, Minnesota

 Selecting a CSA

-It is often difficult to choose which CSA to join.
-While membership in any CSA includes a weekly share of fresh produce, other factors may vary from farm-to-farm.
+It is often difficult to choose which CSA farm to join.
+While membership in a CSA farm includes a weekly share of fresh produce (and increasingly, meat and other products), other factors may vary from farm-to-farm.
 You may want to refer to this list* when choosing a farm:

-*Ideas and wording used for this list taken from MACSAC, the Madison Area Community Supported Agriculture Coalition.
+*Ideas and wording used for this list taken from FairShare Community Supported Agriculture.

 Questions to Ask a CSA Farmer